willmino/Pyber_Analysis/README.md

  `rides_per_city_type = pyber_data_df.groupby(["type"]).count()["ride_id"]`.

- We obtained total drivers per city type by using the same method as above except for applying the `.sum()` aggregation function and designating the `"driver_count"` column to be returned.
+ We obtained the total drivers per city type by using the same method as above except for applying the `.sum()` aggregation function and designating the `"driver_count"` column to be returned.
 This yielded the `drivers_per_city_type` variable.
 The code was summarized as:

  `drivers_per_city_type = city_data_df.groupby(["type"]).sum()["driver_count"]`